-- Coated Postcard
+- Glossy UV Coated EDDM® Postcard

 Uncoated Paper Stock

-Selecting uncoated generally allows more ink to be absorbed, and it’s not as smooth as coated paper.
-Uncoated card stock is often used for printing envelopes and business letterhead that often require an elegant and classy look.
-Some examples include real estate brochures, business stationery, restaurant menus, school bookmarks and college booklets.
+Because uncoated stock allows more ink to be absorbed, it’s not as smooth as coated paper.
+Uncoated stock is often used for printing envelopes and business letterhead for an elegant and classy look.
+Examples include real estate brochures, business stationery, restaurant menus, school bookmarks and college booklets.

 Keep in mind that colors look significantly different on uncoated vs. coated paper.
 They may appear darker than on coated stock, and images are not as sharp.
 A rule of thumb to remember is the thicker the paper, the more ink gets absorbed and the fuzzier images will appear.